zorro0555/react-dnd-touch-backend/README.md

 ```bash
 npm i && gulp dev
 ```
-Then, open `examples/index.html` in a mobile browser.
+Then navigate to `localhost:7789` or `(IP Address):7789` in your mobile browser to access the example.
 Code licensed under the MIT license.
 See LICENSE file for terms.